przemodeveloper/chat-app/README.md

+## Title
+Chat App

 ## Description
 This is an app that allows to send texts between users.

-Frontend was creted in Vanilla JavaScript.
-Backend was created using WebSocket.
+## Project status
+Completed

+## Technology
+JavaScript, WebSocket

-## Running
+## Launch
-To run an app, in the project directory, type 'nodemon server.js' and open localhost:8000 in your browser.
+1. To run an app, in the project directory, type 'nodemon server.js' and open localhost:8000 in your browser.